mageirakos/website-monitor/README.md

 # Website availability & performance monitoring
 ## Overview

-- Create a console program to monitor performance and availability of websites
-- The user can define which websites are checked and at what intervals
-- Users can keep the console app running and monitor the websites
+This is a console program that monitors the availability of websites.
+The user can define which websites to be checked and at what intervals to update their statistics.
+Users can also keep the console app running.

-## Stats
-- Check the different websites with their corresponding check intervals
-- Compute a few interesting metrics: availability, max/avg response times, response codes count and more...
+Some interesting metrics include availability, max/avg response times, response codes count and more...
-- Every 10s, display the stats for the past 10 minutes for each website
-- Every minute, displays the stats for the past hour for each website
+Every 10s, it displays the stats for the past 10 minutes for each website.
+Every minute, the stats for the past hour for each website.

-## Alerting
-- When a website availability is below 80% for the past 2 minutes, add a message saying that "Website {website } is down. availability={availability }, time={time }"
+When a website availability is below 80% for the past 2 minutes, there is a message alerting the user and if it resumes there is a message detailing when the alert recovered.
-- When availability resumes for the past 2 minutes, add another message detailing when the alert recovered
-- Make sure all messages showing when alerting thresholds are crossed remain visible on the page for historical reasons

-## Tests & question
-- Write a test for the alerting logic
-- Explain how you'd improve on this application design

-# Detail
+# In more detail

 The monitoring application does all of the above, while also allowing the user to specify any type of threshold alert from metrics available that he wishes.
 The user can specify the websites being tracked along with their corresponding interval under `websites.txt` and he can also specify any threshold alert he wants under `alerts.txt`.
 Formats for both are explained on paragraphs below.